lblva/we-re_not_special/docs/README.md

 ````
 </br>

-This will give you a localhost server that automatically refreshes.
+This gives you a localhost server that automatically refreshes.

-We should also create a CSS file where we style the canvas and the text.
+I also created a CSS file to style the canvas and the text.

-Last but not least, we should create a JavaScript file where we import the images and position them.
-We also need to make it automatically reload every few seconds.
-I positioned the images horizontally next to each other, but you can change the positioning to suit your preference.
+And last but not least, I created a JavaScript file to import and position the images.
+I positioned them horizontally next to each other, but you can change the positioning to suit your preference.
+I also made the page reload every few seconds.

-These codes are also provided.
-You should not face any problems with these codes.

 ## Set up installation